bramleyccslab/hexcraft/README.md

     - solver.py: a script for searching all the possible action chains that could solve a problem within a certain chain length.
 - js
     - demo and demo_nocache are original demo sites created by Neil
-    - testing.html: modified no_cache used for the experiment.
+    - testing.html: modified version of no_cache in development for use as experiment.
 Among other things, in this file the caches and their corresponding testing trials are defined.
     - task.js: actual hexcraft task.
 The logic behind all actions etc is set up here.

     List of primitive actions (can also be seen visually in instructions_mockup):